yellowdog/python-examples/README.md

 **Properties Inherited within the `requirementTemplateUsage` property**

-- `name`: Mapped to `requirementName` in JSON.
-(This will be generated automatically if not supplied in either the TOML file or the JSON specification.)
+- `name`: (mapped to `requirementName` in JSON.
+The name will be generated automatically if not supplied in either the TOML file or the JSON specification.)
 - `requirementNamespace`
 - `requirementTag`
 - `targetInstanceCount`